Sonata165/sonata165.github.io/projects/lyric_translation.md

 </p>

 With the 1st-ranked rhyme as prompt (left paragraph), the output is perfect in length and rhyme control and has a satisfactory translation quality.
-However, Various translation errors appear in the 2nd output, i.e., the output with 2nd worst rhyme (right paragraph): wrong translation (red text), violation of target language grammar (green text), repeated phrases (orange text), failed rhyme control (highlighted text).
+However, various translation errors appear in the 2nd output, i.e., the output with 2nd worst rhyme (right paragraph): wrong translation (red text), violation of target language grammar (green text), repeated phrases (orange text), failed rhyme control (highlighted text).

 ## Typical Issues of Modifying Beam Search
 ### Length Forcing